Hojōjutsu: Persistence in modern times

 Hojōjutsu shows limited survival in the modern world, both in Japan and elsewhere.
 Torinawa techniques are taught as part of the curriculum learned by modern Japanese police officers and it remains an advanced topic within schools of jujutsu, following it and other Japanese traditional martial arts as they make their way around the world from Brazil to Eastern Europe.
 Yoshida ha Shidare Yanagi ryū, art of the late Don Angier, contains an extensive hojōjutsu curriculum.

 Although the honnawa techniques have long been supplanted by handcuffs and leg-irons, some teachers of traditional martial arts in Japan work to continue to maintain the art form.
 The sōke (head of, and heir to the style) of Masaki-ryū, Nawa Yumio, has written several books on the subject and has worked as a historical consultant on matters dealing with law enforcement.
 Mizukoshi Hiro's recently reprinted book Torinawajutsu offers historical background followed by thorough, practical instruction in more than 25 traditional ties, including some recreated from rare and old texts.
 The ko-ryū cited are Seigo Ryu Jujutsu, Seishin Ryu Jujutsu, Koden Enshin Ryu Iaijutsu, Nanbu Handen Hojo Jutsu, Kurama Yoshin Ryu Jujutsu, Nagano Ryu Heihou, Mitsuo (Mippa) Muteki Ryu, Bo Ryu and Tenfu Muso Ryu.

 Seiko Fujita's work Zukai Torinawajutsu, which could be considered as the encyclopedia of this art, shows hundreds of ties from many different schools.

+Japanese bondage

+Japanese bondage was invented in the late Edo period (about 1600 to 1860s).
+Generally recognized as "father of Kinbaku", Seiu Ito, started studying and researching hojōjutsu and is credited with the inception of kinbaku; he also drew inspiration from other art forms of the time, including kabuki theatre and ukiyo-e woodblock prints.